misiektoja/instagram_monitor/docs/troubleshooting.md

 For the underlying transport detail behind any of these, add `--debug`.
 Normal output omits it because it names internal HTTP library errors rather than anything you can act on.

+## Profile Endpoint Feedback

+In logged-in mode, `web_profile_info` can return HTTP 400 `feedback_required` while profile metadata remains available through Instagram's GraphQL interface.
+For this specific desktop-profile error, Instagram Monitor attempts Instaloader's existing authenticated GraphQL metadata query.
+It uses the login account's ID or an exact username search, and checks both the returned username and ID before accepting the profile.

+After a successful recovery, that HTTP session uses the GraphQL route for subsequent profile checks.
+Only IDs are cached: profile metadata, including follower and following counts, is fetched again on each check.
+Loading another HTTP session or changing the login account resets the route.
+A renamed or mismatched profile is rejected rather than silently monitored under the wrong name.

+This fallback does not dismiss a challenge, checkpoint, expired login, HTTP 429, or an error from another endpoint.
+Errors from the fallback itself propagate normally.
+It does not change anonymous access or guarantee that separate post, story, or follow-list endpoints will work.
+It reuses Instaloader's metadata implementation, including its GraphQL query and normalization, rather than maintaining another query ID.

+A valid session and CSRF token are still required.
+If GraphQL returns HTTP 403, check the saved session and refresh it using [browser session import](configuration.md#option-3-session-login-using-browser-cookies-recommended); normal browsing alone does not establish that the imported session contains the current CSRF cookie.
+The profile fallback does not automatically read browser cookies or save login state.

 <a id="container-dashboard-does-not-open"></a>
 ## Container Dashboard Does Not Open